StatCan/aaw/docs/en/index.md

 [![InteractiveDashboard](images/InteractiveDashboard.PNG)](/2-Publishing/R-Shiny/)

-R Shiny is an open-source web application framework that allows data scientists and analysts to create interactive, web-based dashboards and data visualizations using the R programming language.
+R Shiny is an open source web application framework that allows data scientists and analysts to create interactive, web-based dashboards and data visualizations using the R programming language.
 One of the main advantages of R Shiny is that it offers a straightforward way to create high-quality, interactive dashboards without the need for extensive web development expertise.
 With R Shiny, data scientists can leverage their R coding skills to create dynamic, data-driven web applications that can be shared easily with stakeholders.

 Another advantage of R Shiny is that it supports a variety of data visualizations that can be easily customized to meet the needs of the project.
 Users can create a wide range of charts and graphs, from simple bar charts and scatter plots to more complex heatmaps and network graphs.
 Additionally, R Shiny supports a variety of interactive widgets that allow users to manipulate and explore data in real-time.

 ![R Shiny Server](images/readme/shiny_ui.png)

-R Shiny is also highly extensible and can be integrated with other open-source tools and platforms to build end-to-end data science workflows.
+R Shiny is also highly extensible and can be integrated with other open source tools and platforms to build end-to-end data science workflows.
 With its powerful and flexible features, R Shiny is a popular choice for building data visualization dashboards for a wide range of applications, from scientific research to business analytics.
 Overall, R Shiny offers a powerful, customizable, and cost-effective solution for creating interactive dashboards and data visualizations.

 Use **[R-Shiny](/2-Publishing/R-Shiny/)** to build interactive web apps straight from R. You can deploy your R Shiny dashboard by submitting a pull request to our [R-Dashboards GitHub repository](https://github.com/StatCan/R-dashboards).